InPower

 Despite being more connected than ever in today’s digital world, the power of social media has its consequences.
 Cyberbullying and online harassment are more prevalent than ever and have been proven to have profound, lasting impacts on self-esteem and mental health.

-The Opportunity
+The Objective

 InPower is working to create positive change.
-Unlike traditional social media platforms, InPower is built on a foundation of kindness, empathy and personal growth and aims to empowers users to become their best selves in a safe environment.
+Unlike traditional social media platforms, InPower is built on a foundation of kindness, empathy and personal growth and aims to empower users to become their best selves in a safe environment.

 With InPower actively adding new features, my team and I set out to design InPower’s AI-based chatbot, which provides users with a safe, anonymous space to talk through their feelings and seek personalized support.